SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/add-partition.md

 * Enhance retention options

 :::important
-To create a Partition you must be an admin or have the Manage Partitions [role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities").
+To create a Partition you must be an admin or have the Manage Partitions [role capability](../users-and-roles/roles/role-capabilities.md) .
 Partitions apply to data from the date they are created (going forward only), and do not include data before the date of their creation.
 :::

 Partitions ingest your messages in real time, and differ from Scheduled Views, which backfill with aggregate data.
 Partitions begin building a non-aggregate index from the time the Partition is created and only index data moving forward (from the time of creation).